top of page

 Member, McAllister Heart Institute, UNC Medicine

 Bill was born in the Harrisburg area of Pennsylvania and first learned about Microfluidics while in Brian Kirby's lab at Cornell.
-He moved to Cambridge, MA to study Mechanical Engineering at M.I.T. as an NSF graduate research fellow under the guidance of Roger D. Kamm, then moved across the river to Boston to work as an NIH postdoctoral fellow at The Wyss Institute at Harvard University and at The Biological Design Center at Boston University.
-He worked under the guidance of Chistopher S. Chen where he developed biomimetic models for the blood vasculature to study endothelial cell mechanotransduction.
+He moved to Cambridge, MA to study Mechanical Engineering at M.I.T. as an NSF graduate research fellow under the guidance of Roger D. Kamm, then moved across the river to Boston to work as an NIH postdoctoral fellow at The Wyss Institute at Harvard University and at The Biological Design Center at Boston University in Christopher S. Chen's laboratory.

-In 2018, Bill moved to Chapel Hill begin his appointment in the UNC/NC State Joint Department of Biomedical Engineering.
+In 2018, Bill moved to Chapel Hill begin his appointment in the UNC/NC State Joint Department of Biomedical Engineering where his group focuses on developing microphysiological and organ-on-chip models for disease modeling, drug screening, and for understanding how cells turn mechanical forces into biological signals.

 Honors & Awards: